20220856/RR-20220856.github.io/Technical-Support/Assignments/Practical-Project/Prioritisation-System.md

 # Prioritisation in Practice

 An excellent contender for managing calls is [3CS Phone Systems](https://www.3cx.com/pbx/), the software I will be recommending for this purpose.
 This software is more than fit for the purpose of handling calls for a small business like Spring Computers, and has a plethora of synergistic elements that work well within the established network of the new Auckland site.
 The [Self-Managed Dedicated PRO](https://www.3cx.com/ordering/pricing/) is a perfect fit for the needs of Spring Computers - everything is locally hosted on the server onsite, and it holds a full suite of necessary tools for managing and making calls, including prioritisation, and other optimisation metrics for improving outcomes.

+The current selection and budget accounts for *four* calls simultaniously, paid for for the duration of *five* years.
+This can be easily increased by modifying the requirements on the website, therefore the two future sites can also be managed by the same software with ease.